-If you put New York City on steroids, but added Hawaii’s hiking and beaches and threw it off southern China, you would get Hong Kong.
-I’ve grown to love this vibrant city over the past 2 years living here, and while it certainly has its flaws, it’s definitely worth a visit for its unique mix of dining, culture, nightlife, and nature.
-From feasting on dim sum to gazing arguably the best skyline in the world, to hiking to picturesque viewpoints and partying to the wee hours of the morning, keep reading to find out my top things to do in Hong Kong.
+If you put New York City on steroids, but added Hawaii‘s hiking and beaches and threw it off southern China, you would get Hong Kong.
+I’ve grown to truly love this vibrant city over the past 6 years living here, and highly recommend visiting its unique mix of dining, culture, nightlife, and nature.
+Whether you’re feasting on dim sum, gazing at arguably the best skyline in the world, hiking to picturesque viewpoints or partying to the wee hours of the morning, keep reading to find out my top things to do in Hong Kong.

 Hong Kong Basics: Geography, Best Time to Visit, and Where to Stay